-Joyent has built a hardened and secure cloud infrastructure for deployment of a wide range of production applications and trusted data.
-In addition to maintaining key industry certifications, reports, and attestations, we provide unique service features which enable customers to mitigate the risks of multi-tenant cloud infrastructure today.
-Working with these features customers can build and maintain all levels of required security in the Joyent Cloud.
+Joyent has architected a highly secure cloud infrastructure for deployment of a wide range of production applications and sensitive data.
+In addition to maintaining key industry certifications, compliances, reports, and attestations, we provide unique service offerings to help customers mitigate their risks in the cloud.
+Working with Joyent our customers can build on top of our services, and be able to achieve and maintain their compliance needs.

 This page includes the following sections: overview of Joyent’s security strategy, information on the certifications and independent assessments in our possession, and a FAQ on PCI DSS compliance.